-Shall mean the Improver Helper who may be raised to the status of Temporary Mechanic under agreement of his employer and the union Representative.
+Shall mean the Improver Helper who may be raised to the status of Temporary Mechanic.

-If an Improver Helper is raised to the status of Temporary Mechanic he may remain as a Temporary Mechanic as long as satisfactory to the employer and the union, provided that there are no Mechanics unemployed.
+If an Improver Helper is raised to the status of Temporary Mechanic he may remain as a Temporary Mechanic provided that there are no Mechanics unemployed.

-Helper II and then Helper I may be raised to Temporary Mechanics provided that all Improver Helpers are working as Temporary Mechanics under Agreement of the employer and the union.
+Helper II and then Helper I may be raised to Temporary Mechanics provided that all Improver Helpers, in the employ of the Employer, are working as Temporary Mechanics.